 You know when you walk by the Italian restaurant in the mall food court – Sbarro, Fazolis, whatever the knock off one that replaced Sbarro in our mall is called – and you’re assaulted by the scent of garlic butter?
 Your mouth starts watering and it takes every ounce of willpower within your soul to not go over and order something terrible?
 This is my house right now, and I gotta say, I don’t hate it.

-That is to say, I’ve made four versions of Spaghetti with Garlic Butter Caper Sauce this week and the scent of garlic butter is in the walls.
+That is to say, I’ve made four versions of Pasta with Garlic Butter Caper Sauce this week and the scent of garlic butter is in the walls.
 Again, I don’t hate it!

 Start by cooking 6oz gluten-free spaghetti noodles in a big pot of salted boiling water until just under al dente.
 The spaghetti will continue to cook a bit in the sauce, so make sure it’s just shy of al dente.
 Speaking of my spiralizer – I can’t wait to try this recipe out with a big bowl of zoodles!